-The protagonist of this story, Aichi Sendo, is a timid boy in his third year of middle school.
+The protagonist of this story, Aichi Sendou, is a timid boy in his third year of middle school.
 He had been living his life looking backward rather than forward, trying not to stand out.
-However, he had one thing that kept him going - the "Blaster Blade," a card from a card game that was given to him when he was little.
+However, he had one thing that kept him going—the "Blaster Blade," a card from a card game that was given to him when he was little.
 That card is the reason why he begins to engage in Card Fights, something that changes his life drastically.
 The name of the card game is "Vanguard."
-The game takes place in a different planet called "Cray," and due to a never-before-seen play system, it becomes popular throughout the world.
+The game takes place at a different planet called "Cray," and due to a never-before-seen play system, it becomes popular throughout the world.

 I'm just gonna get straight to this review, but please bear in mind I've never written a review before, and I've only read the first book.
 I just noticed that there weren't any reviews, and I wanted to write one because, frankly, this manga is amazing, especially for a card game-based one.

 Story: The story isn't your typical one for a card game manga, although it DOES seem like one at first glance.
 There's your shy, timid middle-schooler Aichi Sendou, and his favorite card, Blaster Blade.
 Then you have Kai Toshiki, whom is in High School and gave the card to Aichi when they were both

 younger.
 It seems Kai has changed a lot in the past few years, seeming how he was smiling back when he gave Aichi that card, and now he has a harsh, cold exterior...
 However, most card game mangas have some sort of evil villain seeking to destroy the world.
 That is not the case with CF!!V, Aichi is trying to develop into a braver, stronger person.
 The first book ends on a cliff-hanger (unfortunately), so I'm patiently waiting until I can afford the next book.